browserengineering/book/book/styles.md

         # ...
 ```

-Put the exact same lines of code inside `InlineLayout` as well, so that
+Put the exact same lines of code inside `InlineLayout` as well, so
-paragraphs and list items and so on can have backgrounds as well.
-For now, also
+that paragraphs and list items and so on can have backgrounds as well.
-remove the default gray background from `pre` elements, but we'll put it back
+For now, also remove the default gray background from `pre` elements
-soon.
+(we'll put it back soon).

-Open up this web page in your browser; the code block right after this
+Open up this web page in your browser, and the code block right after
-paragraph should have a light blue background now:
+this paragraph should now have a light blue background:

 ``` {.example style=background-color:lightblue}
 <div style="background-color:lightblue"> ... </div>
 ```

-So this is one simple mechanism for web pages to change their appearance.
-But
+So this is one way web pages change their appearance.
+But honestly,
-honestly it's a pain---you need to set a `style` attribute on each element, and
+it's a pain---you need to set a `style` attribute on each element, and
-if you decide to change the style that's a lot of attributes to edit.
+if you change the style that's a lot of attributes to edit.
 In the
 early days of the web,^[I'm talking Netscape 3.
 The late 90s.] the
 element-by-element approach was all there was.
-CSS was invented to improve on
+CSS was invented to
-this state of affairs, with these goals:
+improve on this state of affairs:

 - One CSS file can consistently style many web pages at once
 - One line of CSS can consistently style many elements at once
 - CSS is future-proof and supports browsers with different features

-To achieve these goals, CSS extends the key-value `style` attribute with two
+To achieve these goals, CSS extends the key-value `style` attribute
-related ideas: *selectors* and *cascading*.
-In CSS, style information can apply
+with two related ideas: *selectors* and *cascading*.
+Selectors
-to multiple elements, across many pages, specified using a selector: a syntax
-for matching one or more elements.
-A selector plus a set of
-property-value pairs is called a *rule*:
+describe which HTML elements a list of property/value pairs apply to:

 ``` {.css}
 selector { property-1: value-1; property-2: value-2; }
 ```

-Once one block can apply to many elements, the possibility exists for
+Since one of these *rules* can apply to many elements, it's possible
-several blocks apply to a single element.
+for several blocks to apply to the same element.
 So browsers have a
 *cascading* mechanism to resolve conflicts in favor of the most
 specific rule.
 Cascading also means a browser can ignore rules it
-doesn't understand---the cascade chooses the next-most-specific rule
+doesn't understand and choose the next-most-specific rule that it does
-that the browser understands.
+understand.

 Let's add support for CSS to our browser.
 We'll need to parse CSS
 files into selectors, blocks, and property-values pairs; figure out